Edit

 Petridou Group

-Critical points and transitions in tissue morphogenesis
+Critical points and transitions in embryo development

 Edit

-• How intrinsic and extrinsic ‘noise’ at the microscopic scale is buffered to avoid ectopic phase transitions.
+• How intrinsic and extrinsic ‘noise’ at the microscopic scale is buffered to avoid ectopic phase transitions?

 Edit